seventychi/wc-sbert/README.md

-# WC-SBERT: Zero-Shot Topic Classification Using SBERT and Self-Training with Wikipedia Categories
+# WC-SBERT: Zero-Shot Topic Classification Using SBERT and Light Self-Training on Wikipedia Categories

-This repository contains programs related to the research "WC-SBERT: Zero-Shot Topic Classification Using SBERT and Self-Training with Wikipedia Categories".
+This repository contains programs related to the research "WC-SBERT: Zero-Shot Topic Classification Using SBERT and Light Self-Training on Wikipedia Categories".

 ---